Determinant: Determinant of an endomorphism

 for some finite-dimensional vector space V is defined to be the determinant of the matrix describing it, with respect to an arbitrary choice of basis in V. By the similarity invariance, this determinant is independent of the choice of the basis for V and therefore only depends on the endomorphism T.

 Square matrices over commutative rings

-The above definition of the determinant using the Leibniz rule holds works more generally when the entries of the matrix are elements of a commutative ring $R$, such as the integers $\mathbf Z$, as opposed to the field of real or complex numbers.
+The above definition of the determinant using the Leibniz rule works more generally when the entries of the matrix are elements of a commutative ring $R$, such as the integers $\mathbf Z$, as opposed to the field of real or complex numbers.
 Moreover, the characterization of the determinant as the unique alternating multilinear map that satisfies $\det(I) = 1$ still holds, as do all the properties that result from that characterization.

 A matrix $A \in \operatorname{Mat}_{n \times n}(R)$ is invertible (in the sense that there is an inverse matrix whose entries are in $R$) if and only if its determinant is an invertible element in $R$.
 For $R = \mathbf Z$, this means that the determinant is +1 or −1.
 Such a matrix is called unimodular.